kristinallarsen/cloud-ear/_posts/2025-07-01-georeferencing-IIIF-to-leaflet-tutorial.md

 ## 1. Get Started: Locate and copy a IIIF manifest link for your map

 *IIIF manifest links can be found on many digital repository and library sites.
 Unfortunately, there’s not much standardization across sites as to where to put them in a record, so you may have to dig around for them.
-Below are screenshots of where to find manifest links on David Rumsey’s website and in Stanford’s Searchworks library catalog.*
+Below are screenshots of where to find manifest links on David Rumsey’s website and in Stanford’s Searchworks library catalog.
+As of August 2025 the designs of these websites have changed so screenshots may not match their current state.*

 ***You do not need to get a link from both places, just choose one to use, copy it, and move to step 2.***